Secrets & Lies (film): Plot

 Hortense Cumberbatch, a black optometrist in London, embarks on a journey to trace her family history following the death of her adoptive mother.
-Despite warnings about potential challenges, she discovers her birth mother is Cynthia Purley, a white woman working in a cardboard box factory in East London.
+Despite warnings about potential challenges, she discovers her birth mother is Cynthia Purley, a white woman working in a cardboard box factory in South East London, near Old Kent Road.
 Cynthia lives with her daughter Roxanne, a street sweeper, and tensions arise in their strained relationship.
 Cynthia's brother Maurice, a successful photographer, lives in the suburbs with his wife Monica, who struggles with depression over her inability to have children.

 Cynthia and Monica share a mutual dislike, with Monica viewing Cynthia as self-pitying and hysterical, while Cynthia sees Monica as greedy and snobbish.
 Maurice, caught in the middle, rarely visits Cynthia and Roxanne.
 However, they all anticipate celebrating Roxanne's 21st birthday.
 Maurice's surprise visit to Cynthia prompts an emotional breakdown, and he gives her money for house repairs, expressing a desire to host a barbecue for Roxanne's birthday.

 Roxanne, unknown to Cynthia, has a boyfriend named Paul, leading to a heated argument between mother and daughter.
 Hortense, determined to connect with her birth mother, contacts Cynthia and eventually persuades her to meet.
 In a face-to-face meeting, Cynthia, unprepared for Hortense's race, denies her identity until confronted with birth documents.
 Cynthia, overwhelmed with shame, slowly accepts the truth, and the two begin bonding.

 As Cynthia and Hortense develop a friendship, Roxanne notices her mother's newfound secrecy.
 Cynthia, planning to bring Hortense to Roxanne's birthday party, asks Maurice if she can bring a colleague from work.
-Despite reservations, Hortense agrees to attend and pose as Cynthia's friend.
+Maurice hesitates, abruptly asks if it's a man, to which Cynthia replies with derision no, just a mate from work.
+Maurice finally agrees.
 The party becomes tense, with passive-aggressive exchanges between Cynthia, Monica, and other guests.

-In a moment of nervousness, Cynthia reveals to Roxanne that Hortense is her daughter, leading to disbelief and anger.
+In a moment of nervousness, while Hortense is in the toilet, Cynthia reveals to Roxanne that Hortense is her daughter, leading to disbelief and anger.
 Maurice intervenes, convincing Roxanne to listen, while Cynthia and Monica quarrel.
 Cynthia berates Monica and Maurice defends her, disclosing her infertility, and urges everyone to share their pain rather than harbour resentments.

 Monica breaks down, Cynthia comforts her, and the two women reconcile with a hug.
 Cynthia reveals Roxanne's father was an American medical student who disappeared after a vacation encounter.
 When asked about Hortense's father, Cynthia cryptically replies, "Don't break my heart, darling," and then breaks down crying and Monica and Hortense comfort her.
 After the party, Monica expresses her love for Maurice, and Hortense visits Cynthia and Roxanne, expressing her desire for a sister.
 Roxanne, despite the complexities, welcomes Hortense as her half-sister.